ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-09-flask-redis-celery-mcdo.md

 ---
 layout: post
-title: "Why do we need Flask, Celery, and Redis? (with McDonalds in Between)"
+title: "Distill: Why do we need Flask, Celery, and Redis? (with McDonalds in Between)"
 date: 2019-11-09
 category: notebook
 comments: true